Max von Laue: Career and research

 In 1906, Laue became a Privatdozent at the University of Berlin.
 There, he met Albert Einstein for the first time; their friendship contributed to the acceptance and development of Einstein's theory of relativity.
-At Berlin, he worked on the application of entropy to radiation fields and on the thermodynamic significance of the coherence of light waves.
+At the University of Berlin, he worked on the application of entropy to radiation fields and on the thermodynamic significance of the coherence of light waves.

-In 1909, Laue became a Privatdozent at the University of Munich.
+In 1909, Laue became a Privatdozent at the Ludwig-Maximilians-Universität München.
 During the 1911 Christmas recess and in January 1912, Paul Peter Ewald was finishing the writing of his doctoral thesis under Arnold Sommerfeld.
 It was on a walk through the Englischer Garten (English Garden) in Munich in January, that Ewald told Laue about his thesis topic.
 The wavelengths of concern to Ewald were in the visible region of the spectrum and hence much larger than the spacing between the resonators in Ewald's crystal model.
 He seemed distracted and wanted to know what would be the effect if much smaller wavelengths were considered.
-In June, Sommerfeld reported to the Physical Society of Göttingen on the successful diffraction of X-rays by Laue, Paul Knipping, and Walter Friedrich at Munich, which earned Laue the Nobel Prize in Physics in 1914.
-While at Munich, he wrote the first volume of his book on relativity during 1910–1911.
+In June, Sommerfeld reported to the Physical Society of Göttingen on the successful diffraction of X-rays by Laue, Paul Knipping, and Walter Friedrich at the Ludwig-Maximilians-Universität München, which earned Laue the Nobel Prize in Physics in 1914.
+While at the Ludwig-Maximilians-Universität München, he wrote the first volume of his book on relativity from 1910 to 1911.